 You are here.
-We read this phrase in fire exit and shopping mall maps.
-Getting lost inside a particular building is no problem, since this type of map sketches your exact location and shows you where to go.
-It makes the map more relevant to its reader, compared to urban maps.
-Urban maps may be accurate, but details of streets and buildings don’t help much unless you find your spot in the map.
-In the recent years, the use of GPS (Global Positioning System) in smartphones and vehicles are valuable, as these devices function much like Harry Potter’s Marauder’s Map.
-You can always find where exactly you are now in real-time.
+We read this phrase on fire exit and shopping mall maps.
+Getting lost inside a building is no problem, since this type of map points out your exact location and shows you where to go.
+The map is more relevant to its reader compared to urban maps.
+Urban maps may be accurate, but details of streets and buildings do not help much unless you find your spot on the map.
+Many people now use GPS (Global Positioning System) in smartphones and cars, and they are valuable devices that function like the fantastic Harry Potter’s Marauder’s Map.
+YOu can always find exactly where you are now in real time.
 The you-are-here map is simply a non-digital version of GPS.
-You might not see yourself moving, but at least you can see where you are.
+You do not see yourself moving, but at least you can see where you are.

 Some self-help books today explore ideas of fulfillment on creating personal life maps and by embarking on a personal journey.
 They commonly emphasize a sense of personal direction.
 Using metaphors of the True North and inner compass, any person can now navigate one’s dreams, motivations and intentions.
 Metaphorical maps, on the other hand, refer to possibility-without-borders, boundless regions of one’s inner geography.
 It is about traversing oneself as the very continent of adventure.
 It says you are here, telling that this here is you.

 The compass was invented to find the Earth’s magnetic poles which can be found in the North and South cardinal directions.
 But long before it was invented, I presume that ancient people, particularly from diverse indigenous traditions, used – and still use East, as well as West, as a no-brainer guide.
 Hence, the word orientation.
 (Latin: orientem, East).
 Our ancestors face the East as the source of light, the sun rising in the morning.
 It begins their day and it brings them the awareness of life.
 This metaphor is so fitting to orient our soul in navigating its inner landscapes.